chadloomis/example-code-faculty-directory/readme.md

 <?pcf-stylesheet path="/_resources/xsl/profiles/profile-xml.xsl" alternate="yes" extension="xml"?>
 ```
 4. Don't forget to update the helper.xsl on line 21 with your server side scripting language.
+5. If you are already using jQuery on your site, make sure the DataTables JavaScript file is called ***after*** jQuery or it will not initialize.

 #### jQuery dataTables Reference